dimagi/commcare-hq/docs/fhir/fhir_import_config.rst

 Configuring related resources
 -----------------------------

-If a FHIR Importer resource type has "Import related only" checked, we need to configure how the resource type is related.
+If a FHIR Import resource type has "Import related only" checked, we need to configure how the resource type is related.

 Navigate to FHIR > JSON Path to resource types, and click "Add JSON Path